 "But didn't you think he was good last night?"
 "He was awful!
 But that isn't why.
 Goble wanted his part rewritten as a Scotchman, so as to get McAndrew, the fellow who made such a hit last season in 'Hoots, Mon!'
 That sort of thing is always happening in musical comedy.
 You have to fit parts to suit whatever good people happen to be available at the moment.
+When you've had one or two experiences of changing your Italian count to a Jewish millionaire--invariably against time: they always want the script on Thursday next at noon--and then changing him again to a Russian Bolshevik, you begin to realize what is meant by the words 'Death, where is thy sting?'
 My heart bleeds for Freddie, but what can one do?
 At any rate he isn't so badly off as a fellow was in one of my shows.
 In the second act he was supposed to have escaped from an asylum, and the management, in a passion for realism, insisted that he should shave his head.
 The day after he shaved it, they heard that a superior comedian was disengaged and fired him.
 It's a ruthless business."
 "The girls were saying that one of us would be dismissed."
 "Oh, I shouldn't think that's likely."
 "I hope not."
 "So do I. What are we stopping for?"
 Jill had halted in front of a shabby-looking house, one of those depressing buildings which spring up overnight at seashore resorts and start to decay the moment the builders have left them.
 "I live here."
-"Here?"
+"Here!"
 Wally looked at her in consternation.
-"But...."
+"But . . ."
 Jill smiled.